visit/citybreak-online-doc/_includes/widgets.md

 **bool? proceedToBasket**

-Whether to proceed to basket after booking.
+Whether to proceed to basket after .
 If not available, defaults to true.

-### Booking event
+### Booking event listner
-Same as Booking event for Activity booking widget except the event is in this case ``'cb-activitytransport-booked'``.
+You may also customize the booking process (same Activity product widget below) as the  with the proceedToBasket option and ``'cb-activitytransport-booked'``.

 ## Activity product widget
 This widget does not take a product id as parameter, instead you initialize it with javascript.
 This enables you to show multiple booking widgets on the same page.